>> Highland Games >> Pitlochry Highland Nights

 The performers - As well as the pipe band, there are Highland and country dancers, Scottish Singers and accordionists.

-Time - The show at the recreation ground starts at 7.30pm, finishing at 9pm.
+Time - The show at the recreation ground starts at 7.30pm, finishing around 9pm.

 The original Pitlochry Pipe Band is called the Vale of Atholl Pipe Band, it was formed in 1906.
 A second pipe band was created almost 100 years later .
 The Vale of Atholl Pipe Band was one of the first Scottish pipe bands to broadcast on radio in 1928